krokedil/paysoncheckout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2024.11.11    - version 3.9.0 =
+* Feature       - Added support for paying for a subscription through pay for order.
+* Fix           - Fixed AJAX request failing due to outdated nonce.
+* Fix           - Fixed a critical error happening when handling the callback without verifing that a matching order was found.
+* Tweak         - When a refund fails, we'll let WooCommerce know.
+This ensure an alert is displayed to the user.
+* Tweak         - Improved logging for better traceability.

 = 2024.10.23    - version 3.8.1 =
 * Fix           - Fixed a critical error in the logger.
 * Tweak         - Added the request URL to the logging data for improved traceability.